dknaplund/5914dbpedia/README.md

 ```
 This will return all results `x` that have `Rock_music` as the value a property labeled `genre`.

-This is a query that finds all songs by Green Day paired with the albums they are found on.
+As a full example, this is a query that finds all songs by Green Day paired with the albums they are found on.
 ```markdown
 PREFIX : <http://dbpedia.org/resource/>
 PREFIX dbpedia2: <http://dbpedia.org/property/>